rgilks/writeo/docs/LEGAL_COMPLIANCE.md

 This document tracks legal compliance requirements for Writeo, including GDPR, CCPA, COPPA, and general legal requirements.
 Some items have been completed (Terms of Service, Privacy Policy updates), while others remain pending.

+**Important:** Writeo uses an **opt-in server storage model** - by default, no data is stored on servers.
+Results are stored only in the user's browser (localStorage).
+This significantly reduces legal compliance requirements, as most users don't have data stored on servers.

 ---

 ## ✅ Completed Items